DataDog/hiring-engineers/answers.md

 $ mysql_secure_installation

 ```
+[This](https://www.datadoghq.com/blog/monitoring-mysql-performance-metrics/) blog post is really helpful to determine which MySQL metrics that you should be monitoring to ensure optimal database performance.
-I followed [these](https://docs.datadoghq.com/integrations/mysql/?tab=host) steps in regards to the Datadog integration.
+I followed [these](https://docs.datadoghq.com/integrations/mysql/?tab=host) steps in MySQL so that the Datadog agent can start collecting metrics.
 ```

 mysql> CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'JasonPW';